No Street Works for Everyone?

 Who actually feels welcome here—and who doesn’t?

-We blend interviews, focus groups, and structured ratings to see how different communities experience city streets.
-In Montréal, something striking emerged: not a single street satisfied all intersectional user needs.
-Yet when groups sat down to talk, they began negotiating—sometimes fiercely—what “inclusive” really means.
+I built Street Review around interviews, focus groups, and structured ratings to see how different communities experience the same streets.
+In Montréal, one finding stood out immediately: not a single street satisfied all intersectional needs.
+Once people began discussing the images together, the conversation became more revealing.
+They were not simply rating streets.
+They were negotiating what “inclusive” really meant.

 Why This Matters

-Inclusive streets aren’t just ramps and benches; they must signal belonging across cultures, ages, and mobilities.
-Conversations can shift how people perceive accessibility, but inclusivity is harder to resolve.
-Comparing pre- and post-visit ratings shows how familiarity reshapes judgment, pointing to context-specific, diversity-sensitive design over one-size-fits-all fixes.
+Inclusive streets are not just a matter of ramps and benches.
+They also have to signal belonging across cultures, ages, and mobilities.
+Conversations can shift how people understand accessibility, but inclusivity is harder to settle.
+Comparing pre- and post-visit ratings showed how familiarity reshapes judgment, which points toward context-specific, diversity-sensitive design rather than one-size-fits-all fixes.

 Participants: 28 in interviews/focus groups, with 12 providing structured ratings.
 Sampling: 20 streets × 3 vantage points × 2 images—60 locations and 120 images chosen for diversity in land use, history, density, greenery, and amenities.
 Data: 600+ descriptors distilled into four core dimensions—Inclusivity, Accessibility, Aesthetics, Practicality.
 Analysis: Thematic coding, LDA topic modeling, and correlation checks across intersectional groups.

 Most streets performed adequately but rarely excelled across all dimensions.
-Accessibility and Practicality tended to move together; Aesthetics was a wildcard.
-Barriers varied by identity—LGBTQIA2+ folks, mobility-impaired users, elders, and newcomers flagged different frictions.
-Group dialogue boosted awareness of accessibility gaps, even as debates over inclusivity stayed lively.
+Accessibility and practicality tended to move together; aesthetics was less predictable.
+Barriers varied by identity: LGBTQIA2+ participants, mobility-impaired users, elders, and newcomers often flagged different frictions.
+Group dialogue sharpened awareness of accessibility gaps even when debates over inclusivity remained unsettled.

 Where This Can Be Used